jwl-7/c0de_gr1nd/advance_by_offsets/README.md

     ```python
     return furthest >= end
     ```
-    If the furthest index reached >= the last index, then this statement will return True
+    -- If the furthest index reached >= the last index, this statement returns True

 </br>

-Example if the Array = [3, 3, 1, 0, 2, 0, 1]
+Example if the Array = [3, 3, 1, 0, 2, 0, 1]:

 Let i = current index and f = furthest index reached